click on the menu below to navigate this site

 Julia climbing Las Rock De La Coma.

 I really will need a new pair of knees after hiking in the Pyrenees.
 While I am punning, I really adore Andorra.
 Okay, enough of that.
 We sorted out another hike on the famous GR-11 trail today.
-This is the trail that starts at the Bay of Biscay (Hondarribia near Irún) and finishes at Cap de Creus (near Cadaqués) crossing the Pyrenees all the way.
-On yesterday's hike we walked on it and we wanted to continue today but we just could not find the trail head.
-The biggest problem with hiking in the Pyrenees and particularly Andorra is that there is very little to no trail information.
+This is the trail that starts at the Bay of Biscay (Hondarribia near Irún) and finishes at Cap de Creus (near Cadaqués), crossing the Pyrenees all the way.
+On yesterday's hike, we walked on it and wanted to continue today, but we just could not find the trailhead.
+The biggest problem with hiking in the Pyrenees, particularly Andorra, is that there is very little to no trail information.

-And once on the trails they are very poorly marked.
-But we did find another hike which turned out to be totally amazing: Las Rock De La Coma.
-This hike was part walk and part rock climb; but we knew nothing of the rocking part until we were right on top of it.
-We climbed straight up the trail for an hour or so and then climbed out onto the climb for a bit.
-As we did not have the right equipment to complete the climb we turned around and headed back down the way we came.
-The walk was very invigorating and gave us spectacular views of the skiing areas in Andorra.
-Julia and I will definitely be back here one day to ski.
+And once on the trails, they are very poorly marked.
+However, we did find another hike, which turned out to be totally amazing: Las Rock De La Coma.
+This hike was part walk and part rock climb, but we knew nothing of the climbing part until we were right on top of it.
+We climbed straight up the trail for an hour or so and then climbed out onto the rocks for a bit.
+As we did not have the right equipment to complete the climb, we turned around and headed back down the way we came.
+The walk was invigorating and gave us spectacular views of the skiing areas in Andorra.
+Julia and I will definitely return one day to ski.

 Trip stats